Apple Streusel MuffinsCourse: BreakfastCuisine: AmericanDifficulty: Easy

 - Streusel Topping

 - Prepare streusel using directions below.
 Preheat oven to 425 degrees.
-Line a 12 count muffin pan AND a 12 count mini muffin pan with paper cupcake liners.
+Line a 12 count muffin pan with paper cupcake liners.

-- In a large mixing bowl, combine both flours, baking powder, baking soda, cinnamon, nutmeg, clove, and salt.
+- In a large mixing bowl, combine flour, baking powder, baking soda, cinnamon, nutmeg, clove, and salt.

 - In a medium mixing bowl, combine oil, and both sugars, and whisk well to combine.
 Add eggs and whisk to incorporate.
 Add yogurt, applesauce, and vanilla extract, and whisk to incorporate.